 Workplace interruptions are most commonly unplanned.
 The Washington Post reports that work interruptions can cost six hours a day, and a typical office worker is interrupted every three to four minutes!
-Regardless which profession you belong to, we all have times that are busier than others.
+Regardless of which profession you belong to, we all have times that are busier than others.
 Here are my tips to handle common interruptions and survive busy season.

 #1.
 Plan for Interruptions

 Whether you work remotely or in an office, and regardless of your position in the workflow, it’s necessary to plan for interruptions.
 Not planning for interruptions can often result in missed deadlines.
 To overcome this, while committing to a deadline or providing time estimates, consider adding a buffer for such disturbances.
-Worst case scenario, you’ll find yourself finishing your tasks earlier than expected, with additional time to accommodate that last-minute tax filing request from a friend or even taking a short power nap.
+Worst case scenario, you’ll find yourself finishing your tasks earlier than expected, with additional time to accommodate that last-minute tax filing request from a friend or even a short power nap.

 #2.
 Establish Proper Expectations

 While it may seem obvious to provide your clients with proper expectations, this may be one of the most challenging things to accomplish when overwhelmed by daily tasks.
 Here are a few tips to help you establish the right expectations:

 - “No later than” should be your favorite line when setting expectations with clients and/or team members.